thermobee/cloud-resume-challenge/README.md

 The Cloud Resume Challenge is here to introduce techies to cloud technologies and get hands on experience with them.
 This will be my journey.
 Below is a list of the steps required which I'll mark complete as I go along.
 Thank you for looking.

-1. Certification - AWS Cloud Practioner - [x]
+1. Certification - AWS Cloud Practioner - :heavy_check_mark:

 2. HTML - In progress